 Account for ALL sources of water when calculating the lye concentration.
 The little bits of water in EDTA or citrate solution, water-soluble colorants, aloe gel, pureed food additives, etc. all add up.
 For example, the last batch I did had 1600 grams of fat (about 3.5 pounds).
 If 44 grams (about 3 tablespoons) of extra water were added to this batch, that would lower the lye concentration from 33% to 31% and increase the chance that the soap would gel.

 Avoid the CPOP (cold process, oven process) method.
-The typical CPOP method calls for prewarming the oven to 150-170 F (65-75 C), turning the oven off, and putting the molded soap into the warm oven.
+The CPOP method that most of us use nowadays calls for prewarming the oven to 110-140 F (45-60 C), turning the oven off, and putting the molded soap into the warmed oven.
 The soap stays in the oven to saponify while the oven slowly cools.
-This is a good way to grow a nice crop of crackles and rivers, especially if you use a recipe with a lower lye concentration and add titanium dioxide or other pigments.
+This can be a good way to grow a nice crop of crackles and rivers, especially if you use a recipe with a lower lye concentration and add titanium dioxide or other pigments.

-Cool the soap as quickly as is reasonable.
-Remember -- rivers are not caused by gelling; rivers are created by slow cooling of gelled soap.
-Even if the soap gels on its own or if you want to use CPOP to get brighter colors, you can let the soap reach full gel and then force it to cool quickly.
-Putting soap into the fridge or freezer is the obvious solution to cooling soap, but a more efficient way is to put the mold in front of a fan and let flowing room-temperature air do the work.
+Cool the soap quickly after it gels.
+If the soap gels on its own or if you want to use CPOP to get brighter colors, you can let the soap reach full gel and then encourage it to cool quicker.
+Many people put soap into the fridge or freezer.
+A faster and more energy efficient way is to simply use a fan to cool the molded soap.
 If possible, set the mold on a cooling rack or on several food cans so air can flow underneath.